dnbaker/frp/README.md

 We suggest doing this for the purposes of faster construction and faster queries.

 Additionally, we do not store any points, just references to them.

+When using a non-default container which supports lower_bound functionality, one needs to both use `std::less<void>` for a comparator and overload `has_lower_bound_mf` struct.